ethereum/ethereum-org-website/src/content/glossary/index.md

 ### mining {#mining}

-The process of repeatedly hashing a block header while incrementing a [nonce](#nonce) until the result contains an arbitrary number of leading binary zeros.
+The process of repeatedly hashing a block header while incrementing a [nonce](#nonce) until the result contains a certain number of leading binary zeros.
 This is the process by which new [blocks](#block) are added to a proof-of-work [blockchain](#blockchain).
 This was how Ethereum was secured before it moved to [proof-of-stake](#pos).

 ### miner {#miner}